rcl-ssl/docs/portal/stand-alone-san.md

 - [Installing SSL/TLS Certificates in Apache Tomcat](../installations/apache-tomcat)
 - [Installing SSL/TLS Certificates in NGINX](../installations/nginx)
 - [Installing SSL/TLS Certificates in IIS](../installations/iis)

-# Certificate Renewal

-When a certificate is close to expiration, you should delete the certificate and create a new one.
-Then, install the new certificate in the web server.

 # Rate Limits